UniMath/agda-unimath/src/set-theory/increasing-binary-sequences.lagda.md

   neq-succ-zero-ℕ∞↑ p = neq-false-true-bool (Eq-eq-ℕ∞↑ p 0)
 ```

-### The type of increasing binary sequences is a fixed point of the maybe monad
+### The constructor is a section of the destructor function

 ```agda
 is-section-cons-ℕ∞↑ : is-section decons-ℕ∞↑ cons-ℕ∞↑